MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 ## Install Velero with MinIO storage

-If you don't want to use Azure Blob storage for your backups, you can deploy Velero with [MinIO](https://min.io/) storage.
-MinIO is an object storage solution.
-This section describes how to install and use Valero with MinIO.
+The procedures in this section describe how to install Velero and use [MinIO](https://min.io/) storage for backups.
+If you prefer to use Azure Blob storage for your backups, go to [Install Velero with Azure Blob storage](#install-velero-with-azure-blob-storage).

 If you don't want to store your backups in MinIO, go to [Set up Velero to use Azure Blob storage](#install-velero-with-azure-blob-storage).